Seminoles to play 13-game non-conference schedule in 2014-15.

-More important in Leonard Hamilton's eyes than the championships, the NCAA Tournament appearances and the wins, was that overwhelming success came in the classroom: each member of the Seminoles' class of 2013 received degrees from Florida State meaning each of the last nine players in the last two seasons have earned either a bachelor's or Master's degree from Florida State.
-In 2013, senior All-American Michael Snaer along with Joey Moreau and Rafael Portuondo earned their degrees in just four years.
-In 2012, two players - Luke Loucks and Jeff Peterson - earned Master's degrees while four players - Deividas Dulkys, Xavier Gibson, Bernard James and Jon Kreft - all earned their bachelor's degrees.
-With a graduation rate of more than 90 percent for his career, Hamilton continues to prove that success in the classroom can certainly coincide with success on the court in college basketball.
+More important in Hamilton's eyes than the championships, the NCAA Tournament appearances and the wins, is the overwhelming success that his players have achieved in the classroom: each member of the Seminoles' class of 2013 received degrees from Florida State meaning each of the last nine players in the past two seasons have earned either a bachelor's or Master's degree from Florida State.
+In 2014 Okaro White and Robert Gilchrist earned their degrees before beginning their professional careers' in 2013, senior All-American Michael Snaer along with Joey Moreau and Rafael Portuondo earned their degrees in just four years, and in 2012, two players - Luke Loucks and Jeff Peterson - earned Master's degrees while four players - Deividas Dulkys, Xavier Gibson, Bernard James and Jon Kreft - all earned their bachelor's degrees.
+With a graduation rate of more than 93 percent for his career, Hamilton continues to prove that success in the classroom can certainly coincide with success on the court in college basketball.

-Hamilton is the first coach to lead Florida State to eight consecutive postseason appearances as the Seminoles have participated in the 2009, 2010, 2011 and 2012 NCAA Tournaments and played in the NIT in 2006, 2007 and 2008 and 2013.
-Hamilton has guided nine of his first 11 Seminole teams into postseason play including a school record eight straight since the Seminoles played in the 2006 NIT.
+Hamilton is the first coach to lead Florida State to nine consecutive postseason appearances as the Seminoles have participated in the 2009, 2010, 2011 and 2012 NCAA Tournaments and played in the NIT in 2006, 2007, 2008, 2013 and 2014.
+Hamilton has guided 10 of his 12 Seminole teams into postseason play including a school record nine straight since the Seminoles played in the 2006 NIT.

 Under Hamilton, Florida State has developed and lived up to its reputation as the nation's best defensive team.

-The Seminoles have ranked in the nation's top 11 in both the field goal percentage defense and blocked shots categories in four of the last five seasons and have led the ACC in blocked shots in each of the last four seasons.
+The Seminoles have ranked in the nation's top 11 in both the field goal percentage defense and blocked shots categories in four of the last six seasons and have led the ACC in blocked shots in four of the last five years.

-Hamilton has also coached two All-Americans at Florida State - Al Thornton in 2007 and Toney Douglas in 2009.
-Thornton and Douglas were both All-American Third-Team and All-ACC First-Team selections during their Seminoles careers.
+Hamilton has also coached two All-Americans at Florida State - Thornton in 2007 and Douglas in 2009.
+Thornton and Douglas were both All-American Third-Team and All-ACC First-Team selections during their Seminole careers.